 Perhaps, being unchanged from selective cropping and biotechnological research, they’ve managed to be just as they were for the past centuries–just as healthy.
 In short, ancient grains are non-GMO—great news for health watchers and organic growers.

 - PALEO CERTIFIED AND PALEO APPROVED SNACKS!
-The Paleo Healthy Snacks Care Package by The Good Grocer is a collection of 25 individually wrapped, full-size single serve snacks.
+The Paleo Healthy Snacks Care Package by The Good Grocer is a collection of 25 grab-n-go snacks.
 These healthy snacks contain no added sugar and are gluten, grain, soy and dairy free.
 This Paleo snack box includes a variety of nutrient dense savory and sweet snacks that everyone will love.

 - PERFECT GIFT FOR ANYONE ON THE PALEO DIET: Paleo snacks that you can trust.
 Perfect for Cross Fit athletes, students, soldiers, military, college care packages, get well soon care packages, office break rooms, road trips, college dorms, colleague and client appreciation gifts and more!
 Great for holidays, birthdays or housewarming gifts too!
 This Paleo Healthy Snacks Care Package is a fun and hip alternative to gift baskets.

 - BEAUTIFULLY PACKAGED: Snacks come expertly packaged in our awesome gift box.
 It's very cute and earth-friendly too!
 All of our boxes are made from 100% recycled materials.
 Expertly packed with care in The Good Grocer gift box, this assortment of premium Paleo snacks is sure to impress anyone.

 Have You Tried These Ancient Grains?